chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

    The log rotation policy for this service.
 Log files are rotated when they exceed ``file_maxbytes``.
 The maximum number of log files in the rotation is defined by ``num_to_keep``.
 Default value: ``10``.

 ``elasticsearch['memory']``
+   The Elasticsearch JVM's heap size.
 Default value:

    .. code-block:: ruby

       "#{(node.memory.total.to_i * 0.4 ).floor / 1024}m"

-**The following Elasticsearch options require Chef Automate 0.8.46 or above:**
+**The following Elasticsearch options require Chef Automate 0.8.46 or later:**

 ``elasticsearch['max_open_file']``
    The maximum number of files Elasticsearch may open simultaneously.
 The default value is ``65536``.
 Setting this to a lower value may lead to data loss and is highly discouraged.